matushorvath/xzintbit/README.md

 Will it run on my (virtual) machine?
 --------------------------

-You should be able to run the assembler with your own Intcode virtual machine without problems, as long as it follows some basic principles:
+You should be able to execute the assembler on your own Intcode virtual machine, as long as it follows some basic principles:

 - It needs to be a complete Intcode computer, as specified in [Day 9](https://adventofcode.com/2019/day/9).
-- It needs automatically expanding memory.
-The program allocates memory in one continuous block starting at address 0, so a VM implementation based on reallocating arrays is good enough.
+- Memory needs to expand automatically as needed.
+The assembler allocates memory in one continuous block starting at address 0, so a VM implementation based on reallocating arrays is good enough.
+A statically sized memory could also work, as long as it is large enough.
 - It needs the *Aft Scaffolding Control and Information Interface* (ASCII) from [Day 17](https://adventofcode.com/2019/day/17).
-Which just means that everything output by Intcode should be handled as ASCII characters, with character `10` meaning 'new line'.
+Which just means that everything output by Intcode should be displayed as ASCII characters, with character `10` meaning 'new line'.
-- It must not output any extra messages to stdout, other than what is issued by Intcode using `out` instructions.
-If your VM outputs any extra messages of its own, they will mix up with the Intcode output and the result will not be valid Intcode, obviously.
+- It must not output any extra messages, other than what is output by Intcode using `out` instructions.
+If your VM outputs any extra messages of its own, they will mix up with the Intcode output and the output will not be valid Intcode, obviously.
-- No need for arbitrary sized numbers, even implementations based on 32-bit integers should be fine.
+- There is no need for arbitrary sized numbers, even implementations based on 32-bit integers should be fine.

 If you don't have an IntCode VM, you can try the one in `vm` directory, which is the one I use.
 It's written in TypeScript, and you will need node.js 10.x or newer to run it.